costanzazanoletti/trailmetrics/README.md

 ### 3.1.
 Prerequisites

-- **Docker and Docker Compose**: To run Kafka, Zookeeper, and PostgreSQL containers.
+- **Docker and Docker Compose**: To run frontend, backend, data analysis, Kafka and PostgreSQL containers.
 - **Java 17+**: To run the Spring Boot backend.
 - **Maven**: For Spring Boot dependency management.